rzmay/Kill-The-Messenger/README.txt

 syntax: -sw “[wrapper list name]” “wrapper” “wrapper” “wrapper”

 If you want to save a list of wrappers to use later, you can easily do so with -sw.
 First type -sw, then the name you want to save the wrapper list under, and then input wrappers in quotations.
+Saving a list that already exists will add to it.
 You can later load the wrapper list to use by using the -lw argument.

 -sm:

 syntax: -sm “[message list name]” “message” “message” “message”

 If you want to save a list of messages to use later, you can easily do so with -sm.
 First type -sm, then the name you want to save the message list under, and then input messages in quotations.
+Saving a list that already exists will add to it.
 You can later load the message list to use by using the -lm argument.

 MESSAGE AND WRAPPER LISTS OF THE SAME NAME WILL NOT INTERFERE WITH EACHOTHER